Gansevoort Market Dedicated June 14, 1884

-Gansevoort Market, a giant, open-air farmer’s market located on the enormous block between Gansevoort and Little West 12th streets, Washington and West Streets, officially opened for business on June 15, 1884.
+Gansevoort Market, a giant, open-air farmer’s market located on the enormous block between Gansevoort and Little West 12th streets, Washington and West Streets, was officially dedicated on June 14, 1884.
 This was the former site of Fort Gansevoort, and is now the home of the Gansevoort Market Meat Center and the Whitney Museum.

 That entire area has at various times throughout its history come to be referred to as Gansevoort Market, or the Meatpacking District.
 We thought we would take a quick look at the origins of the original Gansevoort Market, and then take a look at what has become in the time since of the neighborhood which bears its name.